Give Your Yard a Lift With Mulch

 Before you mulch, take a few things into consideration:

 • Remove all weeds, and water your plants before mulching.
+You may look into weed control strategies to prevent weed growth in your yard.

 • Make sure the soil has had time to warm.
 A rule of thumb is to wait until mid-to-late spring to begin.
 Use your prep time to hunt out the best prices in your area.